 Short for continuous positive airway pressure, the CPAP emits continuous and mild airway pressure to keep the patient’s airways from closing while they sleep.
 It is primarily used to treat sleep apnea, but the CPAP technology can also be found in the neonatal hospital units treating bronchopulmonary dysplasia and respiratory distress syndrome.

 There are three parts to the average CPAP machine; the cpap mask, the motor, and the tube, which connects the two.
+These are the CPAP supplies that are necessary for the equipment to function properly.
 The mask fits securely over the mouth and nose while the person is asleep.
 There are straps – usually nylon, neoprene, or another synthetic material – that serve to keep the mask securely in place even if the person regularly tosses and turns in the night.
 The motor blows out a steady stream of air into the tube, which, in turn, flows into the mask.

 In one type of sleep apnea, obstructive sleep apnea, the airways become blocked while a person sleeps, and when air squeezes out of these blocked passageways the result is loud snoring.
 This can be disruptive to the sleeper and whoever they happen to be sharing a bed with.
 For some, the snoring causes the biggest disruption to their sleep and leads them to use a CPAP in the first place.